marcello-negri/personal-website/content/authors/admin/_index.md

   url: https://www.unibas.ch/en.html

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student in with a broad interest in machine learning currently focuing on generative models such as VAEs and Normalizing Flows.
+bio: I am a PhD student with a broad interest in machine learning currently focusing on generative models such as VAEs and Normalizing Flows.

 # Interests to show in About widget
 interests: